datacenter/cilium-dc-design/index.md

     * The load balancer IP is mapped to an ACI external Endpoint Group (external EPG) to facilitate the enforcement of security policies through ACI contracts

 * Pod identity
-  * With the [Egress Gateway](https://docs.cilium.io/en/stable/network/egress-gateway/egress-gateway/) feature it's possible to masqueraded POD traffic leaving the cluster with predictable IPs associated with the gateway nodes.
+  * With the [Egress Gateway](https://docs.cilium.io/en/stable/network/egress-gateway/egress-gateway/) feature it's possible to masquerade POD traffic leaving the cluster with predictable IPs associated with the gateway nodes.
 As an example, this feature can be used in combination with legacy firewalls to allow traffic to legacy infrastructure only from specific pods within a given namespace.

 * DHCP relay support:
   * This will ensure it is easy to bootstrap and horizontally scale a given cluster.